Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Unless
 ======

 Ruby's ``unless-else`` is unintuitive.
-Only support ``if-else``.
+Only support ``if-else`` and ``unless`` without the else.
 Also ``if not`` is a possible replacement for ``unless``.

 Tuples and records
 ==================

-In `Maybe Not <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/MaybeNot.md>`__ Rich Hickey  says records/fields, and product types are "place oriented programming".
+In `Maybe Not <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/MaybeNot.md>`__ Rich Hickey  says records/fields, and product types are "place oriented programming", hence bad.
 Well, in `The Value of Values <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ValueOfValuesLong.md>`__ he says place-oriented programming is when you use in-place update.
 But maps (his proposed alternative) also support in-place update and are place-oriented.
-The difference between maps and records seems to be that records have ordered fields.
+The only difference between maps and records seems to be that records have ordered fields.

 So he seems have a different definition in mind, in particular that place-oriented means accessors are not first class - even when the fields are named, you cannot say ``object["name"]`` for an arbitrary object or an arbitrary name.
 But this is easily solved by adding such functionality.
 It also doesn't get into the mutable/immutable distinction that the values talk made.